alexandraion22/dad-decentralized_library/client/README.md

 1. **Connect Wallet**: Use the "Connect Wallet" button in the navbar to connect your Injective wallet.
 2. **Browse Books**: View available books on the "Available Books" page.
-3. **Borrow Books**: Click on a book to borrow it (requires connected wallet).
+3. **Borrow Books**: Click the "Borrow Book" button on a book card to initiate the borrowing process.
-4. **Return Books**: Visit "Borrowed Books" page to view and return your borrowed books.
+4. **Return Books**: Visit "Borrowed Books" page to view your borrowed books, then click "Return Book" to return them.
+5. **View Books**: If a borrowed book has a URL, you can click "View Book" to open it in a new tab.
+6. **Add Books**: Use the "Add Book" button in the navigation to add a new book to the library.

-## Smart Contract Integration
+## Features

-The application interacts with a CosmWasm smart contract deployed on the Injective blockchain.
-The main interactions are:

-- Querying available books
-- Querying books borrowed by the current user
-- Borrowing books
-- Returning books
-- Adding books
+- **Real-time Transaction Feedback**: Clear success and error messages with transaction hashes
+- **Automatic Redirection**: After adding a book, you're automatically redirected to the Available Books page
+- **Responsive Design**: Works well on both desktop and mobile devices
+- **Protected Routes**: Certain pages are only accessible when a wallet is connected

 ## Troubleshooting

 - **Wallet Connection Issues**: Ensure your Keplr wallet is configured for Injective network
 - **Book Data Not Loading**: Check that the contract address is correct in your environment variables
 - **Transaction Errors**: Make sure you have enough INJ tokens for gas fees
+- **Empty Address Errors**: If you see errors about empty addresses, make sure your wallet is properly connected